 - What is the company’s cancellation and refund policy?
-These kinds of trips are usually planned well in advance but you never know, maybe you won’t be able to make there it any more.
+These kinds of trips are usually planned well in advance but you never know, maybe you won’t be able to make it there after all.
 Will you get your money back in that case?
 If so, how much?

 - Are all the activities already included in the price?
-Usually a visit to Maasai village is optional and costs a bit extra.
-A hot air balloon ride is pricey (US$500 per person) for example.
-If they are included in the description, double check if it’s an optional extra or it is actually included.
+Usually a visit to a Maasai village is optional and costs a bit extra.
+A hot air balloon ride is pricey (US $500 per person) for example.
+If they are listed in the description, double check if it’s an optional extra activity or it is actually included in the price.

 - Interested in a night safari?
 Double check if your guide has a proper license for that (there’s a separate license for night guides).
 If not, you will have to pay extra for a ranger to accompany you.
 By the way, in some areas you can also organize a walking safari with rangers who will accompany you with guns for protection.

-- If the company is a member of the Flying Doctors– even better!
-That means in case of an emergency, these guys will be able to rescue you free of charge.
+- If the company is a member of the Flying Doctors – even better!
+That means if there is an emergency, these guys will be able to rescue you free of charge.

-NOTE: TripAdvisor or personal resources like mine should be a good indicator about how reliable the tour operator is.
+NOTE: TripAdvisor or personal resources like mine should be a good indicator of how reliable the tour operator is.

 Here are the tour operators that I think are good (the one that I have used myself, the international ones with quality of service I can vouch for, and a couple of the ones that I had a chance to talk to personally).
-Please do not take this list as is, but also ask them the questions I have suggested above.
+Please do not take this list at face value, but also ask them the questions I have suggested above.